kishinmanglani/stream-chat-swift/docusaurus/docs/iOS/uikit/uikit-overview.md

 slug: /uikit
 ---

 We have a component library available for UIKit.
 The library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
-The libraries support:
+The library supports:

 - Rich media messages
 - Reactions